michiya/azure-storage-logging/README.rst

     *message_ttl*.

-    You can receive log messages in the queue on other applications, not necessarily written in Python, using Windows Azure Storage client library.
+    You can receive log messages in the queue on other applications, not necessarily written in Python, using Azure Storage client library.

 BlobStorageTimedRotatingFileHandler